-In the case of a serious injury such as a broken leg, arm, or some other broken bone, or a head injury you may be entitled to compensation for your medical expenses, your lost wages, and your pain and suffering.
+In the case of a serious injury such as broken bones, brain injuries, or spinal injuries, you may be entitled to compensation for your medical expenses, your lost wages, and your pain and suffering.

 - Medical expenses: All past and future expenses related to treating the injuries that you suffered in the car accident such as the emergency room, hospital, CT scan, MRIs, surgery, prescription medication, medical equipment and physical therapy.
 When you file your claim, it is of the utmost importance that you demand compensation not only for past medical bills, but also for future medical bills.
 Particularly with serious injuries where the damage is permanent, medical bills are expected to continue for months, and even years after the initial treatment.
 Testimony from an expert will provide details as to the estimate cost of future medical treatment.

 - Lost wages.
 With a serious injury, you probably will not be able to return to work right away.
 As a result you will lose pay.
 Lost wages and compensation include lost weekly, biweekly, or monthly paychecks.
 It also includes vacation or sick days that you had to use while recovering, as well as bonuses or promotions that you were on track to receive but did not due to the accident, and other benefits and compensation you lost.
 If you are self-employed, you can still demand compensation for lost wages based on the income you lost as a result of not being able to see clients, create products, or ship orders.
 If your injury is long-term or permanent, you may be entitled to compensation for lost of future income, or loss of future earning capacity.